 Dick Barton theme (The Devil’s Galop), then down for

 (over) Coming soon to this intermission, Burkiss feature films for soccer fans.
-The people who brought you ‘Alice in Sunderland’, ‘Two Thousand and One: A Luton Town Home Gate’, Malcom Macdonald in ‘Jaws and the Dance of the Zombies: An Analysis of er West Ham’s Field Play So Far This Season’, now proudly presents the epic football thriller of all times: Bill Shankly as Sherlock Holmes in ‘The Hound of the Baskervilles’.
+The people who brought you ‘Alice in Sunderland’, ‘2001: A Luton Town Home Gate’, Malcom Macdonald in ‘Jaws and the Dance of the Zombies: An Analysis of er West Ham’s Field Play So Far This Season’, now proudly presents the epic football thriller of all times: Bill Shankly as Sherlock Holmes in ‘The Hound of the Baskervilles’.

 ominous music, then fades out